sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-h20/index.rst

 Running H2O Job on Databricks
 ======================

-Fire Insights comes with a number of H2O processors.
+Sparkflows comes with a number of H2O processors.

 In order to run the J2O jobs, make sure to add the below Spark configurations in Advanced options of databricks cluster Configuration.